 - Select the icon for the ‘TextAutocompleteSource’ in the Navigator (the leftmost column in the IDE Window), open the contextual menu and choose the ‘Add to “TextAutocompleteSource” > Method’ option.
 This action will bring us to the Inspector, so we can define the new Method signature.

-- The first of the methods will be in charge of adding a new word to the dictionary, so use ‘addWordToDictionary’ as the Method Name, and type ‘s As String’ in the Parameters field.
+- The first of the methods will be in charge of adding a new word to the dictionary, so use ‘AddWordToDictionary’ as the Method Name, and type ‘Value As String’ in the Parameters field.

-- Add a second Method, name it ‘returnMatch’, type ‘s As String’ in the Parameters field, and ‘String’ for the ‘Returned Type’ field.
+- Add a second Method, name it ‘Match’, type ‘Value As String’ in the Parameters field, and ‘String’ for the ‘Return Type’ field.
 This will be the invoked method in order to find and return a word suggested for the received string.

 That’s all we need for our Class Interface.
 Simple, isn’t?
 Remember that Class Interfaces just deal with Method definitions, and the classes that conform to it will be responsible for implementing the code for the methods.